aws/crypto-tools/repo-management/tenets.md

 ### Human Intervention

-Anyone with write access to a repository MUST be able to stop any automation if they think something has gone wrong or will go wrong or if they think that a situation is sufficiently ambiguous.
+Anyone with write access to a repository MUST be able to stop any automation if they think something has gone wrong, will go wrong, or that a situation is sufficiently ambiguous.